TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: Background

-where } {${s_i}$ denotes the robot state, $R(s_i)$ represents the rewards accrued at timestep $i$, which commonly includes guiding the robot to track a given velocity commands with stable gaits and attitude.
-A substantial efforts in reward engineering has enabled the value function $c_t^\textrm{targ}$ to evaluate a comprehensive set of interactions between the robot and its environment.
-Therefore, when deploying the learning-based controller, $c_t$ can be utilized to provide closed-loop feedback for the task planner.}
+${s_i}$ denotes the robot state, $R(s_i)$ represents the rewards accrued at timestep $i$, which commonly includes guiding the robot to track a given velocity command with stable gaits and attitude.
+Substantial efforts in reward engineering to formulate $R(s_i)$ have enabled the value function $c_t^\textrm{targ}$ to evaluate a comprehensive set of interactions between the robot and its environment.
+This provides an essential foundation for the proposed proprioception advisor to leverage the estimated $c_t$ for motion evaluations within the path planner.